 Fig. 8 (A, B, C, D, E, F, G, H) Pictures of the juveniles of Monocled Cobra, Naja kaouthia showing colouration and markings.

-were uniformly black (Fig. 8A).
-The colouration of the juvaniles are brighter than the colours of the adults with similar colour observed earlier by the present author.
-The adult Monocled Cobras observed earlier in Assam by the present author had yellowish, brownish, olivaceous, grey or black dorsum sometimes with ragged bands.
+The dorsum of all juveniles was uniformly black (Fig. 8A).
+Juvenile colouration was noticeably brighter that that of adults, consisten with previous observations by the author.Adult Monocled cobras observed earlier in Assam by the present author typically had yellowish, brownish, olivaceous, grey or black dorsal surfaces sometimes with ragged bands.

-Common distinct markings in the head and neck region of the juveniles include (a) typical central hood marking in the neck, (b) lateral yellow marks in both sides of the hood mark, (c) Transverse light band in the neck behind the hood mark, (d) Black ventral band in the neck region and (d) black paired spots in the ventral side of the neck (hood).
+Common distinct markings in the head and neck region of the juveniles include (a) typical central hood marking on the neck, (b) lateral yellow marks on both sides of the hood mark, (c) a transverse light band on the neck behind the hood mark, (d) a black ventral band in the neck region, and (d) black paired spots in the ventral side of the neck (hood).

-Typical central hood marks are with yellow peripheral part, a black central area and two black spots in the yellow part in both sides of the black area.
-The black spots in the yellow part may be broken into two smaller spots.
-(Plat 1.
-A, E).
-Lateral yellow marks in the sides of the hood mark may be merged with the central yellow part.
+The central hood mark a yellow periphery, a black central area, and two black spots- one on each side of the black area – within the yellow region.
+These black spots were sometimes split into two smaller spots (Plat 1A, E).
+The lateral yellow marks on bothsides of the hood mark may be merged with the central yellow area.
 (Fig. 8 A, F ).
-Ventral side of the hood is pinkish white with yellow colour in both sides (Fig. 8 B, C)..
-In the widest part of the hood there are marginal black elongated region in both sides.
-(Fig. 8 B, C).
-Towards the inner and lower part of these two lateral black regions there are two black spots on each side (Fig. 8 B, C).
-There is a black ventral band in the throat at the lower part of the hood (Fig. 8 B, C).
+The ventral side of the hood was pinkish-white with yellow on on both sides (Fig. 8 B, C).
+At the widest part of the hood, there were elongated black marginal areas on both sides(Fig. 8 B, C).
+Within these lateral black regions, two smaller black spots were present on each side (Fig. 8 B, C).
+A black ventral band was present on the throat at the lower part of the hood (Fig. 8 B, C).

-The yellow periphery of the hood mark extend anterior posterior between 8th to10th and 17th to 21st transverse row of dorsal scales and transversely covering 12 to 20 longitudinal rows.
-Almost oval, anterior posterior elongated central black mark extends from 11th to 16th transverse rows covering 4 to 6 rows longitudinally.
-Lateral yellow area in both sides of the hood mark covering up to 7 transverse rows of dorsal scales correspond 11th to 13th dorsal rows of such scales.
-The faint transverse band in the neck region behind the hood mark extends from 21st to 23rd transverse rows of dorsal scales.
-The black ventral band in the neck region covers 16th to 19th ventral scales and corresponds to 23rd to 25th transverse rows of dorsal scales.
+The yellow periphery of the hood mark extend anteroposteriorly from the 8th-10th to the 17th- 21st transverse rows of dorsal scales and transversely covered 12- 20 longitudinal rows.
+The central black mark, almost oval and anteroposteriorly elongated, extended from 11th to 16th transverse rows, covering 4= 6 longitudinal rows.
+The lateral yellow area on both sides of the hood mark covered up to 7 transverse rows of dorsal scales, corresponding to the 11th- 13th longitudinal dorsal rows.
+The faint transverse band behind the hood mark extended from the 21st-23rd transverse rows of dorsal scales.
+The black ventral band in the neck region covered 16th-19th ventral scales, corresponding to the 23rd to 25th transverse dorsal rows.

 4. CONCLUSION

-The microhabitat of the breeding of Monocled cobra in the present case of field observation is considered to be a semi wild condition where the snake breed naturally in rat holes under a human house cover.
-This was the 2nd of the 4 similar case of egg lying by Naja kaouthi in Dibrugarh City and nearby areas documented by the present author.
-Adverse biotic and abiotic conditions including microbial infections, predators, desiccation, submergence under water etc. were absent in this microhabitat.
-Under the circumstances in this semi natural environmental condition and absence of any spoilage of eggs during development, there was a 100% success of hatching of the 24 eggs of Monocled Cobra could be possible.
-All 4 normal juveniles are with bright colouration, and typical markings in the head and neck region.
-Selection of such microenvironment for breeding has an adaptive value for the species in rural environment.
+The breeding microhabitat of the Monocled cobra observed in this study can be described as a semi-wild condition, where the snake bred naturally in rat holes beneath a human dwelling.
+This was the second of four similar cases of egg-laying by Naja kaouthia in Dibrugarh City and nearby areas documented by the present author.
+Adverse biotic and abiotic conditions including microbial infections, predation, desiccation, submergence were absent in this microhabitat.
+Under these semi natural environmental conditions, and in absence of egg spoilage during development, a 100% hatching success of the 24 eggs was observed.
+All four normal juveniles displayed bright colouration, and typical head and neck marking.
+Selection of such a microenvironment for breeding may have adaptive value for the species in rural environments.

 DISCLAIMER